DC 5214Musculoskeletal38 CFR § 4.71aLast verified: APR 8, 2026

 Secondary conditions caused or aggravated by Wrist, ankylosis of may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Wrist, ankylosis of?
+What evidence supports a higher rating for Wrist, ankylosis of?

 Get a Personalized Rating Analysis